GeorgeStrakhov/hungryfools.dev/README.md

 - for a small fee companies can list themselves as vibecoder-friendly and say they are hiring.

-- for good search - we build embeddings of the profiles and have a hybrid search (both keywords and vector similarity + text to sql)
+- for good search - we build embeddings of the profiles and projects and have a hybrid search (both keywords and vector similarity, reranking, smart filters)

 ## Tech Stack